 The good news?
 Our organic cotton tampons are 100% biodegradable and certified compostable.
 In fact, when in the right conditions our period care will biodegrade within 18 months - faster than a banana!
 We also only use cardboard for our applicator tampons, this means even the applicators can be recycled and also biodegrade.
 No plastic waste here!

-However, if composting isn’t possible for you don’t despair.
+So, when you use and dispose of our tampons you can feel safe in the knowledge that you’re not adding to waste in landfill.
 Even when disposed of with your regular household waste, our organic cotton period care will still naturally biodegrade, so you’re still helping save the planet from products ending up in landfill.

 Got another question about disposing of tampons?
 Get in touch!
 Drop us a message to customercare@wearemooncup.com